php/doc-base/README.md

 If you just want to read the documentation, look at: https://www.php.net/docs.php

-# HOW TO WRITE PHPDOC FILES
+# How to write phpdoc files

 If you are interested in information about how to set up the tools needed, how to work with git and